Skip to main content

 )

-See chat.delete for more info.
+See the chat.delete API method for more details.

 Conversations

-See Conversations API docs for more info.
+Refer to using the Conversations API for more information.

 import os